adfaure/open-calorie-tracker/README.md

 # Icon

-Update icon:
+To change the icon of the application:

 ```
-To change the icon of the application:
+flutter pub run flutter_launcher_icons:main
 ```

 # Localization